Joseph E. Garland

-Joseph E. Garland (September 30, 1922 - August 30, 2011) was an American historian and journalist who wrote extensively about the city of Gloucester, Massachusetts and its fishing industry.
+Joseph E. Garland (September 30, 1922 – August 30, 2011) was an American historian and journalist who wrote extensively about the city of Gloucester, Massachusetts and its fishing industry.

 Biography

 Garland was born in Brookline, Massachusetts in 1922 to a prominent Boston area family.
 Garland's degree at Harvard University was interrupted by service in the United States Army in 1943.
 Following the war, he worked as a reporter for the Minneapolis Tribune, Providence Journal, and Boston Herald, before settling on Eastern Point, in Gloucester, Massachusetts in the home of his great grandfather Joseph Garland (mayor).
-While living in Gloucester Garland was an involved community member, notably acting as the first president of the restoration project of the Adventure (1926 schooner).
+While living in Gloucester Garland was an involved community member, notably acting as the first president of the restoration project of the Adventure.